Watchman8925/Spiderfoot-Processor/README.md

 - **CSV Import**: Upload and process SpiderFoot CSV export files
 - **Advanced Analysis**: Analyze patterns, trends, and correlations in your data
 - **Visualization**: Generate charts and graphs for better insights
-- **PDF Reports**: Create professional PDF reports with findings and recommendations
+- **PDF Reports**: Create professional intelligence and narrative exposé PDFs with findings, provenance, and recommendations
 - **Filtering & Search**: Filter by event types, modules, or search for specific keywords

 ## Quick Start